Photographs

 property, and a ditch that runs through the center of the property.
 Many cottonwood

-trees were planted along the ditch by the former owners of the property.
+and willow trees were planted along the ditch by the former owners of the property.

 A number of neighbors share this ditch.